vordimous/gohlay/examples/kafka-properties/README.md

-# Quickstart
+# Kafka Properties

-This quickstart will demonstrate how producers can send delayed messages using the Gohlay header.
+This example uses custom kafka authentication options to demonstrate how producers can send delayed messages using the Gohlay header.
 The first message will be deliver immediately and the second message will deliver after 1 minute.

 ## run